netzbub/mash-playbook/docs/org sorted/02-ansible.md

 #### If you don't use SSH keys for authentication

 If you don't use SSH keys for authentication, simply remove that whole line (`-v $HOME/.ssh/id_rsa:/root/.ssh/id_rsa:ro`).
 To authenticate at your server using a password, you need to add a package.
-So, when you are in the shell of the ansible docker container (the previously used `docker run -it ...` command), run:
+So, when you are in the shell of the ansible  container (the previously used ` run -it ...` command), run:
 ```bash
 apk add sshpass
 ```